erroronline1/caro/readme.md

 * On one hand this may declutter available forms and information for some units, e.g. hiding administrative content from the workforce,
 * on the other hand you have to take more care of role management and who is to export actual complete data in case of requests.

+All alterings on records (reidentification, retyping) are recorded as well.
+Since these are system side actions, records will be stored in the user set language.
+This may result in a mixed language record!

 ![record screenshot](http://toh.erroronline.one/caro/records.png)

 ```mermaid